Bellahouston Academy: History

-Attendance in Oct 2022 is 1080.

 New school

 In 1962, the modern building in Gower Terrace was opened and took in pupils and staff from Pollokshields Secondary, (a former rival, Albert Road Academy).
 In 1973, due to increasing numbers, the old building on Paisley Road West was re-opened.
 This building is now an Ethnic Minority Business Centre.

 Pupils going to the school were disrupted by the building of the M8/M77 interchange which was completed in 1977.
 There was a major fire in 1991 in which part of the building was structurally damaged and had to be demolished.
 In 1996, the school returned to the refurbished main building, which is designed to hold 1,100 pupils.

-Curriculum

-The school is non-denominational and co-educational, and the roll in Oct 2022 was 1080.
-The local Ibrox Complex is used to run league football; Bellahouston Ski Centre is used for ski-ing and snowboarding lessons.
-Golf is catered for at Haggs Castle Golf Course.

 Glasgow School of Sport

-Scotland's first school dedicated to sport has been developed at Bellahouston Academy.
-The Glasgow School of Sport aims to develop the talents of young sportsmen and women.
+Scotland's first school dedicated to sport has been developed at Bellahouston Academy, the Glasgow School of Sport aims to develop the talents of young sportsmen and women.
 The Sports Hall was completed in October 2002, and was opened by The Princess Royal in 2003.
 The School of Sport specialises in five sports - athletics; gymnastics; hockey; badminton and swimming.
-120 pupils combine sports and studies at this specialised Academy which was visited by double Olympic Gold Champion, Dame Kelly Holmes.
 In 2005, the school's under-16 football team won both the Glasgow League and Scottish Cup Final at Firhill in the same season.